-The GRDC is a statutory corporation, founded in 1990, under the Primary Industries and Energy Research and Development Act 1989 (PIERD Act), it is subject to accountability and reporting obligations set out in the Commonwealth Authorities and Companies Act 1997 (CAC Act).
-The GRDC’s portfolio department is the Australian Government Department of Agriculture, Fisheries and Forestry (DAFF).
+The GRDC is a statutory corporation, founded in 1990, under the Primary Industries Research and Development Act 1989 (PIRD Act), it is subject to accountability and reporting obligations set out in the Public Governance, Performance and Accountability Act 2013 (PGPA Act).
+The GRDC’s portfolio department is the Australian Government Department of Agriculture.

 The functions of the GRDC under the Act include coordinating or funding R&D activities; monitoring, evaluating and reporting on the impact of R&D activities on the grains industry and the wider community; and facilitating the dissemination, adoption and commercialisation of the results of R&D.

 Create value by driving the discovery, development and delivery of world-class innovation in the Australian grains industry.

 A profitable and sustainable Australian grains industry, valued by the wider community.